Ortibus E, Huening B, Wolke D, Khonyongwa-Fernandez G, Cassiman C, Geldof C, Schalij-Delfos N

 Reduced risk of misdiagnoses (e.g. reading difficulties) (consensus)

-Improved parent-infant interaction adapted to visual ability (consensus)
+Improved parental awareness and parent-infant interaction adapted to visual ability (consensus)

 Reduced social burden and costs (consensus)